-Watching Star Wars for the first time as a six-year-old kid in 1977 changed my life forever.
+Watching Star Wars for the first time as a six year-old kid in 1977 changed my life forever.
 Reflecting back, I can clearly see how the film influenced and molded me, from my love for science fiction to my passion of collecting toys.
 Of course at the time, at such a young age, I didn’t grasp the big picture.
 It was just me, a few close childhood friends and Star Wars living life in sunny San Diego.
 Little did I know that in another galaxy far, far away – on the East Coast in Virginia – a similar tale was being told.
 Enter Bill McBride, a boy – much like Luke Skywalker – growing up on a rural farm in Loundoun County.
-A boy, who also at six-years-old, saw Star Wars and had his life changed forever.
+A boy, who also at six years-old, had seen Star Wars and it had changed his life forever.

 Bill doesn’t collect for ego, his love for the character and collectibles is honest and sincere.
 He says, “The easiest way to explain why I only collect Vader is because I’m truly passionate about the character, and it’s been like that since I saw him in 1977.”